dOb-p/magnetchallenge-2/tutorials/tutorial-1/Readme.md

 # Tutorial 1

 This folder hosts the Training and Testing example code, data, and tools needed for next-step autoregressive prediction in MagNet Challenge 2.
-We recommend [Google Colab](https://colab.research.google.com/) for training and testing these demo files.
+We recommend [Google Colab](https://colab.research.google.com/) for training and testing the demo.
 A regular (free) Google Colab account should be able to rapidly perform the demo training.

 ## Let us know if you need help to get access to Google Colab Pro.
 We may be able to cover the cost of a few Google Colab Pro accounts, if needed. ##